Jacob Orgen: Death

 At 8:30 PM on October 15, 1927, Orgen and Legs Diamond, his business partner and Orgen's substitute bodyguard, were walking down Delancey Street and turning onto Norfolk Street on the Lower East Side, Manhattan, when a car slowly drove up behind them, a gunman jumped out, walked up behind them, and opened fire.
 Orgen was killed instantly with a shot to the right temple while Diamond was shot twice under the heart.
 The gunman jumped back into the car which quickly sped off north through Norfolk Street.
 The shooting was witnessed by many men, women, and children, who ran for cover in tenement hallways when the gunman opened fire.
 A few minutes later, policemen and detectives under Captain Seary of the Clinton Street precinct arrived to the scene.
 The wounded Diamond was removed to Bellevue Hospital in what was reported as a "dying" condition.
-Although 34 years old at the time of his murder, Orgen's tombstone in Mount Judah Cemetery reads simply "Jacob Orgen, Age 26 Years" because his father had disowned him after he formed the "Little Augies" in 1919 at the age of 26.
+According to some sources, Orgen was 34 years old at the time of his murder, but his tombstone in Mount Judah Cemetery reads simply "Jacob Orgen, Age 26 Years" because his father had disowned him after he formed the "Little Augies" in 1919 at the age of 26.